 With its unique mix of mirror-flat fjords, rugged coastline and wildly beautiful islands, Norway is the ideal place to explore by kayak.

-Swapping the cruise ship for this more humble vessel will get you close to nature, giving you a more intimate glimpse into this country’s vast and wonderful waterways that are bursting with wildlife.
+Swapping the cruise ship (bleugh) for this more humble vessel, will get you close to nature.
+You'll get a more intimate glimpse into this country’s vast and wonderful waterways, bursting with wildlife.
 Nothing beats the feeling of quietly paddling through a pool of deep blue, flanked by towering cliffs, or gliding past icebergs and glaciers in the remote Arctic Circle.